 - Have something underneath your baby’s high chair (like a shower curtain)

-- At the beginning we’ve used cover-all bibs (long-sleeve), this will prevent your baby’s sleeves to get dirty (food stains can be really difficult to remove), but food will still end up on your baby’s lap
+- In the beginning, we’ve used cover-all bibs (long-sleeve), this will prevent your baby’s sleeves from getting dirty (food stains can be tough to remove), but food will still end up on your baby’s lap

 - Use waterproof bibs (they are easier to clean)

-- Long, waterproof and with pocket, bibs have helped us a lot – we’ve got them from George, but I found similar on Amazon.
+- Long, waterproof, and with pocket, bibs have helped us a lot – we’ve got them from George Asda (UK), but there are so many other options on Amazon.
+We had something similar to these ones.

 - Get your baby naked for mealtimes – this is perfect for those warm days.

-Quick tip: the longer the bib the easier it is for you to loop it underneath your baby’s highchair.
+A quick tip: the longer the bib the easier it is for you to loop it underneath your baby’s highchair.
 This way you can easily protect his clothes during meal times.
+Our highchair table comes with a long plastic barrier.
+I am not sure whether this feature comes with all highchairs, but I definitely saw it on others.

 For my baby, the “perfect” size was exactly like a piece of french-fry.
 But if you desire a “safer” size, use your index finger as a guide.

 You also want to watch out for those foods that can easily become choking hazards for your little one.
-I have a list of them in my previous article – “How to start baby led weaning?”
-Feel free to check it out if you wish a more in-depth explanation.
+I have a list of them here, take a look.
+Feel free to check it out if you wish for a more in-depth explanation.

 3. Not getting the right foods